MarwanRagab123/Credit-Card-Fraud-Detection/README.md

 ## Features

 - **Data Analysis:** Processing and analyzing transaction data.
-- **Machine Learning Modeling:** Using machine learning algorithms like Logistic Regression and Random Forest.
+- **Machine Learning Modeling:** Using machine learning algorithms like Logistic Regression , Random Forest and Voting Classifier.
 - **Model Evaluation:** Assessing model performance using metrics such as accuracy, ROC AUC, and others.
 - **Data Visualization:** Plotting results and performance metrics of the model.
 -